huishenlab/biscuit/docs/faq.md

 > One place to look is the [Glossary]({{ site.baseurl }}{% link docs/glossary.md %}) page.

-*Should I include the `-M` flag when running `biscuit align` or using the biscuitBlaster pipeline?*
+*Should I include the `-M` flag when running `biscuit align` or using the biscuitSifter pipeline?*

-> Our suggestion is to avoid using the `-M` flag in BISCUIT (and samblaster if running the biscuitBlaster pipeline) unless working with legacy versions of tools or doing structural variant calling.
-While current SV callers supposedly do not need the `-M` flag for compatibility (see
-[this Twitter thread](https://twitter.com/biobenkj/status/1311660546232643584) for more details), our experience is that the `-M` flag is still needed.
+> Our suggestion is to avoid using the `-M` flag in BISCUIT unless working with legacy versions of tools or doing structural variant calling.
+While current SV callers supposedly do not need the `-M` flag for compatibility (see [this Twitter thread](https://twitter.com/biobenkj/status/1311660546232643584) for more details), our experience is that the `-M` flag is still needed.